How our “mainstreaming” people understand what they’re doing

 We need to see that the ideology behind privatization is beyond profit. #Neoliberals say that public services are flawed because people might use them without paying directly (the “free rider” problem) or be forced to pay for services they don’t use (the “forced rider” problem).
 Privatization supposedly fixes this by turning everything into a transaction.
 But this ignores the complex nature of economies.
 Even if you never use public transport, you benefit from reduced traffic congestion.
 The same logic applies to healthcare, education, and other services that generate economy-wide benefits.

 Privatization claims to improve efficiency through competition, but it’s less efficient.
 Yes, public services can be inefficient due to bureaucracy and mismanagement, but privatization builds inefficiency into the path because profit is a drain, shareholders demand returns, which means money is siphoned away rather than reinvested.
-Plus, splitting industries to create the illusion of competition reduces economies of scale and creates redundancies.
+Plus, splitting industries to create the illusion of competition reduces economies of scale.

 The truth is that public services, no matter how flawed, exist to serve people.
 Privatized services exist to serve shareholders.
 And until we break free from the grip of our worship of the #deathcult of neoliberal ideology, we’ll keep paying more for worse services, while the nasty rich fuck wits keep getting richer.
 It’s past time to rethink privatization, not as a necessary evil but as a failed experiment in greed.
 Let’s start talking about this, please.